KTStephano/peaches-bot.docs/docs.markdown

 Can be one of ActionsRowComponent, ButtonComponent, SelectMenuComponent, TextInputComponent, UserSelectMenuComponent, RoleSelectMenuComponent, MentionableSelectMenuComponent, ChannelSelectMenuComponent.

-### type Slice[Any]
+### type Array[Any]

-A Slice is a dynamic array of objects with type Any.
-It will try to use existing space when appending items, but once space is used up it will perform a resize+copy and return a pointer to the new Slice.
+A Array is a dynamic array of objects with type Any.
+It will try to use existing space when appending items, but once space is used up it will perform a resize+copy and return a pointer to the new Array.

 **Fields**